puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

   docker exec -it webserver bash

-Then paste in the `curl` command from the PE console to install the puppet agent on the node.
-When the installation completes, end your bash process on the
+Paste in the `curl` command from the PE console to install the puppet agent on the node.
+The installation may take a few minutes.
+When it completes, end your bash process on the container:
-container:

   exit